nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction [1.06]

-In Sri Lanka, the current understanding of history, culture, and heritage is often based on post-colonial perspectives, which have limited the effective use of these elements for national development.
+I n Sri Lanka, the current understanding of history, culture, and heritage is often based on post-colonial perspectives, which have limited the effective use of these elements for national development.
 Therefore, creating a new policy framework with an innovative vision is essential to effectively utilize these fields.
 Establishing new policy foundations based on research and development is a high priority for integrating history, culture, and heritage into the country’s national development strategies.
 This process aims to utilize Sri

 Lanka’s rich heritage in a sustainable and comprehensive manner for development.